giovanni-iannaccone/gcc-cross-compiler-builder/README.md

 ```
 ./crossbuilder.sh -b [BINUTILS VERSION] -g [GCC VERSION] -t [TARGET SYSTEM]

--b | --binutils           is the binutils version the script is going to install in your system
+-b | --binutils           the binutils version the script is going to install in your system
--g | --gcc                is the gcc version the script the script is going to install in your system
+-g | --gcc                the gcc version the script is going to install in your system
 -t | --target             the target system
 ```